cryzzer/FMI-Semester-1-Project-1-Who-wants-to-be-a-millionaire-/README.md

 Hello, and welcome to my first project in FMI!
 I am going to briefly explain how the game works and the rules!

+Please, before you start the game, make sure that the fornt of your words is 24 !
+If it is not 24, make it 24 and close the console and then open it again!
+For maximum player experience, dont change the size of the console!

 1. When you enter each menu, there is an option to go back to the previous menu, and an option to close the game from the main menu!